 We use your personal information for the purpose for which it has been provided, for reasonably related secondary purposes, any other purpose you have consented to and any other purpose permitted under the Privacy Act.
 This may include using your personal information for the following purposes:

 - to enable you to access and use our financial products and services and related products and services;

-- to be used for identity verification purposes, which may involve the use of third party systems, and matching information with Official Record Holders;
+- for identity verification purposes, which may involve the use of third-party systems, and matching information with official record holders;

 - to operate, protect, improve and optimise our website, app, business and our users’ experience and our products and services, such as to perform analytics, conduct research and for advertising and marketing;

 - to send you service, support and administrative messages, reminders, technical notices, updates, security alerts, and information requested by you;

 - to send you marketing and promotional messages and other information that may be of interest to you, including information sent by, or on behalf of, our business partners that we think you may find interesting;

 - to comply with our legal obligations, resolve any disputes that we may have with you, and enforce our agreements with third parties.